 For less serious charges, for example, the court has other legal alternatives available.
 One of them is a diversion program, which essentially puts the defendant on probation without the need for a formal trial.
 If successful, the charges will then be dropped.
 This is preferable for the defendant because there’s no guilty admission that will show up on their criminal records.

-Digital WarRoom
+How Can Digital WarRoom Help You?

 The key to entering a successful plea bargain is to come in prepared.
 With eDiscovery software from Digital WarRoom, you’ll have volumes of legal information at your fingertips to help you arrive at the best decision for your side.
 Contact us today to schedule a demo.